Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 During your initial consultation, Dr. Panchal will carefully evaluate the area around your eyes and discuss the treatments that can help improve your appearance.

-You must wait two to three weeks after blepharoplasty to start wearing eye makeup again.
-During this time, it is essential that you keep incisions dry, clean, and free of irritation.
+You must wait 2 to 3 weeks after blepharoplasty before wearing eye makeup again.
+During this time, keep incisions dry, clean, and free of irritation.

 In the weeks after your eyelid lift, you will return to our office for follow-up visits with Dr. Panchal.
-During these visits, he will assess your rate of recovery and help you determine when wearing makeup and resuming other activities is safe.
+During these visits, he will assess your rate of recovery and help you determine when it is safe to wear makeup and resume other activities.

 How Long After Blepharoplasty Before I Can Fly?

 Pressure changes can impact comfort and recovery following blepharoplasty.
 Therefore, waiting at least two weeks before traveling by plane is best.
-If traveling a longer distance, you should wait up to two months before traveling by plane.
+If traveling a longer distance, you should wait up to 2 months before flying.

 Please let us know if you have a trip planned shortly after your procedure.
 Dr. Panchal can discuss ways to reduce discomfort when traveling after plastic surgery to help ensure your experience is as positive as possible.

 Make a comfortable spot at home where you can relax.
-Stock it with entertainment and snacks so you won't have to move too much.
-Having this laid out before your procedure helps to ensure a seamless transition from hospital to home and will assist in protecting your comfort.
+Stock it with entertainment and snacks, so you won't have to move too much.
+Having this laid out before your procedure helps ensure a seamless transition from hospital to home.

 Is Blepharoplasty Permanent?